Flight Cancellation Compensation

 All airlines All countries No Win, No Fee

 An unexpected flight cancellation can be incredibly stressful and frustrating.
+Cancelled flights can disrupt travel plans and lead to financial losses, making it crucial for travelers to understand their compensation rights.
 Luckily, the European Union has Regulation 261/2004 to protect passengers in such cases.
 Under EU Regulation 261/2004, passengers are entitled to compensation of up to €600, as well as assistance from the airline.

 In this article, we will consider your rights as a passenger and how to claim compensation from the airline.